danielcifuentes54/aws-developer/README.md

     * EC2 detail monitoring (metrics every 1 minute)
   * Custom metrics
     * Possibility to define and send your own custom metrics to CloudWatch
+* High-Resolution Custom Metrics can have a minimum resolution of 1 second
+* A CloudWatch Alarm set on a High-Resolution Custom Metric can be triggered as often as 10 seconds

 ### AWS CloudWatch Logs

 * Log group
 * Log stream
+* By default, they never expire.
 * Cloudwatch Logs can send logs to:
   * Amazon S3
   * Kinesis Data Streams